Bury Metro Model Flying Club Rules

-16. Flying times for internal combustion engine and jet turbine models are 10 a.m.to 9 p.m. on weekdays and 10 a.m. to 6 p.m. on Saturdays, Sundays and Bank Holidays.
-Silent flight models (e.g. electric) may be flown at any time.
-No flying on Christmas day!
+18. Flying times for internal combustion engine models are 10 a.m. to 9 p.m. on weekdays and 10 a.m. to 6 p.m. on Saturdays, Sundays and Bank Holidays.
+Silent flight models (e.g. electric) may be flown at any time

-19. Multicopters are currently permitted on both fields provided flight patterns do not interfere with other pilots flying at the same time.
+20. Multi-copters are permitted provided flight patterns do not interfere with other pilots flying at the same time.

 RADIO CONTROL EQUIPMENT

-23. The transmitter control system “The Peg Board” must be used (this is located on the side of the club container) when more than two members are flying using 35 MHz radio equipment.
+24. The transmitter control system “The Peg Board” must be used when more than two members are flying using 35 MHz radio equipment.
 A current transmitter frequency flag must be displayed on the transmitter at all times when using 35 MHz radio equipment.
-Transmitters must not be switched on under any circumstances unless the pilot is in possession of the frequency peg.
+Transmitters must not be switched on under any circumstances unless the pilot is in possession of the frequency peg

 25. Landing and take-off areas will be designated and circuit directions fixed at each session.
 Members must check and confirm these before flying.